 What’s the difference between other types of protein and collagen protein?

-Collagen is the most abundant protein in the body and it’s a key constituent of all connective tissues.
-Collagen provides the infrastructure of the musculoskeletal system (considered the “glue” that holds the body together!) and it’s the primary building block of skin, hair, nails, tendons, cartilage, bones and joints.
+Collagen is the most abundant protein in the body, and it’s a key constituent of all connective tissue [source].
+Collagen provides the infrastructure of the musculoskeletal system (considered the “glue” that holds the body together), and it’s the primary building block of skin, hair, nails, tendons, cartilage, bones, and joints.

-It’s dairy-free (unlike whey and casein), fat-free, carb-free and sugar-free.
-Since it’s unflavored, it easily mixes into virtually anything (even water!) and doesn’t contain any sketchy “other ingredients” which can be a big issue with some protein powder supplements.
-Collagen protein is just simple and pure, which makes it my preferred protein powder supplement.
+It’s dairy-free (unlike whey and casein), fat-free, carb-free, and sugar-free.
+Since it’s unflavored, it mixes easily into virtually anything (even water!) and doesn’t contain any sketchy “other ingredients,” which can be a big issue with some protein powder supplements.
+Collagen protein is just simple and pure, making it my preferred protein powder supplement.

 What are the health benefits of collagen?